TZer0/tzer0.github.io/discord.md

 * A good push to talk button is numpad 5 while num lock is off.
 Interacts with very few programs/games.
 I've tried using F24 which exists as an assignable button in Razer's driver software, but while it doesn't interact with any programs that I've noticed, it also gets stuck on frequently.
 * PTT doesn't work when any program running as admin is in focus.
 This includes task manager.
 If you were holding down your PTT button while selecting a program running as admin, your PTT will remain active even if you let go of the button.
 Press it again after unfocusing the window to stop broadcasting.
-* Do not ever edit out a ping, be it @everyone, @role, or @user.
+* Do not ever edit out a ping, be it `@everyone`, `@role`, or `@user`.
 Do not edit in one either.
 The former leaves a ghost ping where people can see they got pinged, but won't find the message that did it, the latter doesn't ping the user/role in question.

 ## Securing your server with an airlock

 This system makes it so that users have to say that they accept the rules before they're let in by a moderator.
 Useful when screening for potential trouble-makers.

-1. Create a trusted role, from now on referred to as "@member".
+1. Create a trusted role, from now on referred to as `@member`.
 2. Create any number of categories for your channels.
-Select that you're creating a private category, find @member in the list, click on the toggle next to it and then create category.
+Select that you're creating a private category, find `@member` in the list, click on the toggle next to it and then create category.
 3. Create whatever new channels you need in the new categories.
 4. If you have an existing channels, drag them into the new categories.
 If you've set special permissions on any of your old channels, right-click on them, edit, go to the permissions-tab, click the "Sync Now"-button.
-5. Create a role for moderators, from now on referred to as "@moderator".
+5. Create a role for moderators, from now on referred to as `@moderator`.
-6. Grant @moderator the permission to at least "Manage Roles", "Manage Messages", "View Audit Log", and also "Kick/Ban Users".
-Make sure to check the "Allow anyone to @mention this role" and "Display role members separately from online members".
+6. Grant `@moderator` the permission to at least "Manage Roles", "Manage Messages", "View Audit Log", and also "Kick/Ban Users".
+Make sure to check the "Allow anyone to `@mention` this role" and "Display role members separately from online members".
 7. Create a separate non-private category for where people start out.
 Put a channel like "#say-hi" there.
-Disallow @member from seeing it to prevent easy spam-opportunities.
-Allow @moderator to see it.
+Disallow `@member` from seeing it to prevent easy spam-opportunities.
+Allow `@moderator` to see it.

 ### Notes regarding experiences with this system